eip-home/use-cases/draft-eip-use-cases.md

 EIP provides a common architectural and protocol framework which can be tailored for the different use cases.
 The EIP header includes a number of EIP Information Elements.
 Each use case will have its own specific architectural aspects and protocol specifications (EIP Information Elements).

 In this document, some use cases for EIP are discussed.
-The EIP architecture is discussed in [id-eip-arch].
-The EIP Information Elements are described in [id-eip-headers].
+The EIP architecture is discussed in {{id-eip-arch}}.
+The EIP Information Elements are described in {{id-eip-headers}}.

 # Use cases (high level description)